Vermont Agriculture & Forest Products Development Program

-VSJF and the Vermont Farm Viability Program at VHCB collaborate on the VADP to support the growth and long-term success of Vermont-based, value-added agricultural enterprises that are building markets and infrastructure for other Vermont agricultural businesses.
-VADP provides critical venture coaching to a small number of select businesses each year to help them obtain the right match of growth capital (e.g., debt, equity, royalty financing) for their size, scale and stage of business.
+Through this program, we support the growth and long-term success of Vermont-based, value-added working lands enterprises that are building markets and infrastructure for other Vermont working lands businesses.
+We provide critical venture coaching to a small number of select businesses each year to help them obtain the right match of growth capital (e.g., debt, equity, royalty financing) for their scale and stage of business.

-How to Enroll: We are currently accepting new clients who we will start working with in the Fall of 2013.
-In order to begin working with the program, please complete and send us an expression of interest form.
+How to Enroll: In order to begin working with the program, please complete and send us an expression of interest form.
 The cost to participate in the VADP is $5,000 (flexible payment schedule is available) for each client.
 We estimate that the year's worth of high quality services we provide to each client is valued at ~$15,000.
 100% satisfaction is guaranteed or your cost share payment will be refunded in full.
-If you have questions about the program, please feel free to contact John Ryan, VADP Program Director, (802) 828-3753 or via email at firstname.lastname@example.org
+If you have questions about the program, please feel free to contact John Ryan, Program Director, (802) 828-3753 or via email at email@example.com

-VADP provides critical venture coaching to a small number of select businesses each year to help them obtain the right match of growth capital for their stage of business.
-VADP’s services are designed to help these promising enterprises reach success and scale sooner than they otherwise might.
-The VADP identifies, cultivates and selects strategically promising agricultural entrepreneurs and enterprises to monitor, coach and directly assist with the following set of services:
+We provide critical venture coaching to a small number of select businesses each year to help them obtain the right match of growth capital for their stage of business.
+Our services are designed to help these promising enterprises reach success and scale sooner than they otherwise might.
+We identify, cultivate and select strategically promising agricultural and forest related entrepreneurs and enterprises to monitor, coach and directly assist with the following set of services:

 - Wrap-around growth and expansion assessment, planning and financial assistance, including development of the growth plan and its financial package;